Aaah, property investing.

 I don’t know about you, but nothing frustrates me and makes me feel deprioritized more than having my calls and messages ignored.
-A good manager understands how much their communication is valued, and they are available to take and respond to enquiries so you are always up to date.
+A good manager understands how much their communication is valued, and they are available to take and respond to enquiries and messages so you are always up to date.

-That said, it’s tough to judge a company on their communication prior to becoming a client.
+That said, it’s tough to judge a company on its communication prior to becoming a client.
 Keeping track of how quickly your initial enquiries are responded to and browsing reviews and testimonials may offer some insight here.

 Interviewing Property Managers

 It’s perfectly acceptable to approach your search for a property manager as you would approach hiring a new employee…

 The property manager appointment process could look something like this: